tichnas/C-Shell/README.md

 ### Command Files

 ###### Files containing functions to run a particular command.

-Function name is same as command name.
+- `env.c`

+  - Contains commands `setenv` and `unsetenv`.
+  - Used to set/unset an environment variable.

+- `jobs.c`

+  - Prints all currently running background processes.

+- `kjob.c`

+  - Used to send signal to a process by job number.
+  - Also used in a loop to implement `overkill`.

+- `fg.c`

+  - Brings a process to foreground and changes it state to Running.

+- `bg.c`

+  - Changes status of background process from Stopped to Running.

 - `pwd.c`